thomashoneyman/purescript-halogen-hooks/docs/08-Hooks-FAQ.md

     pure $ Just $ do
       -- The effect cleanup, however, will not run after the Hook evaluation in -- which it is defined.
-For that reason we cannot use `state` or `input` -- directly, and should instead call `get <stateId>` and `getInput` to read -- the current value at the time the function executes. state' <- Hooks.get stateId
+For that reason we cannot use `state` or `input` -- directly, and should instead call `get <stateId>` and read the input ref -- to get the current value at the time the function executes. state' <- Hooks.get stateId
-      input' <- Hooks.getInput
+      input' <- liftEffect $ Ref.read inputRef
       logShow state'
       logShow input'
 ```